About Conservation Week / Te Wiki Tiaki Ao Tūroa

 If you are part of a community group, council, business, or any organisation that wants to do their bit for nature, think about running your own event or activity for Conservation Week.
 We have ideas and resources available to help you out.

 If you’re unable to do an activity or attend an event for Conservation Week, you could also consider donating to one of our many conservation partners.

 History of Conservation Week

-Famous artists like Friedensreich Hundertwasser and Don Binney have contributed their art for previous campaigns—you can check out some posters of the past on the Conservation blog.
+Over the years famous artists like Friedensreich Hundertwasser and Don Binney have contributed their art for previous campaigns.

 When the Department of Conservation was formed in 1987 it took over the Conservation Week duties, and has since worked with other groups, businesses, councils and agencies to make it all happen.